-- (a) The owner/operator shall provide the Director with a 72 hour notice prior to the time of inspection. - (b) Any duly authorized agent or employee of the Director shall have authority to enter in or upon the premises of any facility that contains an UST system, containing a regulated substance, for the purpose of verifying that such UST system and its required records are in compliance with these regulations.
+- (a) The owner/operator shall provide notice to the Director 3 working days prior to the intended date of inspection. - (b) Any duly authorized agent or employee of the Director shall have authority to enter in or upon the premises of any facility that contains an UST system, containing a regulated substance, for the purpose of verifying that such UST system and its required records are in compliance with these regulations.